Biljana Topić

 Biljana Topić Mitrović, (Биљана Топић Митровић, born 17 October 1977) is a Serbian former track and field athlete and a current National record holder in both indoor and outdoor triple jump and as part of the 4 × 100 m relay national team.
 She achieved her best results in triple jump, having switched from sprint disciplines in which she had competed early in her career.
 She competed at three Olympic Games (4 × 100 m relay in 2000 and triple jump in 2008 and 2012).

 Career

 Topić competed at 2008 Summer Olympics, where she was 4 centimeters short of making the final.
 She also competed in two World Championships, one World Indoor Championship and two European Indoor Championships.
 Her best results were all achieved in 2009 — silver medal with new national record of 14.56 m at IAAF World Athletics Final, fourth place with then national record of 14.52 m in World Championships, and fourth place in European Indoor Championships.

-Topić is the current holder of Serbian national records in both indoor and outdoor triple jump and as part of the 4 × 100 m relay national team.
+Topić is the current holder of Serbian national triple jump outdoor record and as part of the 4 × 100 m relay national team.